The Crosslink 2 Construction

 Πbc honest block production

 An honest producer of a bc‑block must follow the consensus rules under block validity above.
-In particular, it must produce a safety block if required to do so by the Finality depth rule.
-It also must only include transactions that are valid in the context specified under contextual validity change above.
+In particular, it must produce a stalled block if required to do so by the Finality depth rule.

-To choose , the producer considers a subset of the tips of bft‑valid‑chains in its view: It chooses one of the longest of these chains, , breaking ties by maximizing .
-If there is still a tie then it is broken arbitrarily.
+To choose , the producer considers a subset of the tips of bft‑valid‑chains in its view: It chooses one of the longest of these chains, , breaking ties by maximizing , and if there is still a tie then by taking with the smallest hash.

 Why not choose T such that H ⌈1bc . context_bft ⪯bft bft‑last‑final(T )?